MicrosoftDocs/cpp-docs/docs/windows/how-to-create-a-resource.md

  You can create a resource as a new default resource (a resource that is not based on a template) or as a resource patterned after a [template](../windows/how-to-use-resource-templates.md).

  For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide.*

  ## Requirements

  Win32

-## See Also
+## See also
  [Resource Files](../windows/resource-files-visual-studio.md)
  [Resource Editors](../windows/resource-editors.md)
  [Add Resource Dialog Box](../windows/add-resource-dialog-box.md)